PhD, University of Picardie; DEA, EHESS

 PhD, Columbia University; MA, Peking University; BA, Renmin University

-Lori Yue is has published widely on businesses' collective action strategies, examining how businesses mobilize to organize collective action and how businesses deal with social movement protests in the market.
-Her research covers topics including business and community relationship, elite mobilization, network evolution, and industry self-regulation.
-Her recent research expands to investigate market dynamics and regulation of the emerging new economy.
-Lori has received numerous research awards including the Marshall School’s Dean’s Award for Research Excellence.
-Lori is a consulting editor of the American Journal of Sociology, and has served in the editorial boards of Administrative Science Quarterly and Organization Science.
-She chairs the Research Committee of the Organization and Management Theory (OMT) Division of the Academy of Management.
-Lori is also a popular teacher, and she is a two-time recipient of the Dean's Congratulation for excellence in teaching.
+Qingyuan (Lori) Yue has published widely on businesses' collective action strategies.
+She has studied business and community relationship, elites, networks, social movements, industry self-regulation, and moral market.
+Her recent research investigates the economic and social issues in the digital transformation of the economy and in emerging markets.
+Lori is an associate editor of Management Science, a consulting editor of the American Journal of Sociology, and has served in the editorial boards of Administrative Science Quarterly and Organization Science.
+She chairs the Research Committee of the Organization and Management Theory Division of the Academy of Management.
+Lori is also a two-time recipient of the Dean's Congratulation for excellence in teaching.

 PhD, University of Washington; BA, UC-Berkeley